yusheng036/CS-506-final-project/README.md

 - **Route 455 is the busiest route overall**, peaking at approximately 18 passengers during MIDDAY_SCHOOL on weekdays.
 - **Non-linear models significantly outperform linear baselines** (Random Forest MAE 2.741 vs Linear Regression MAE 5.003), confirming that bus load has strong non-linear interactions between route and time period.
 - **Random Forest is the recommended model** for predicting MBTA bus crowding based on lowest MAE and RMSE across all models tested.

 ---

+## Limitations & Known Failure Cases

+### Model Limitations
+- **High-load outlier underestimation:** All models consistently underestimate crowding at stops with actual load above 40–50 passengers.
+The training data is heavily skewed toward low-load stops, so models have very few high-load neighbors or samples to learn from.
+Random Forest handles this best but still falls short at extreme peaks.
+- **Inconsistent train/test splits:** Linear Regression and Linear SVM use a random 80/20 split while all other models use a chronological split.
+This makes direct performance comparison not fully fair — their MAE numbers may be optimistically biased since they can see 2024 patterns during training.
+- **Feature set inconsistency:** Models were implemented independently, resulting in different feature sets (4 to 13 features).
+A unified feature set across all models would allow fairer comparison.

+### Data Limitations
+- **Only Fall seasons:** The dataset contains only Fall data (Fall 2016 – Fall 2024).
+Models cannot capture seasonal variation — summer ridership near tourist areas or colleges may behave very differently.
+- **Statistical averages, not trip-level data:** `average_load` is aggregated across many trips.
+Models predict the average behavior for a given context, not the load of a specific trip on a specific date.
+This limits real-time applicability.
+- **Arrival/departure data excluded:** The MBTA Bus Arrival Departure Times dataset was originally planned for delay analysis but was excluded due to data completeness issues.
+Service reliability analysis remains as future work.
+- **COVID disruption:** Fall 2020 shows a sharp drop in ridership (~5 passengers average vs ~11 pre-pandemic).
+This creates a structural break in the time series that may affect model generalization across years.

+### Engineering Limitations
+- **Git LFS dependency:** The 97.5 MB SQLite database is stored via Git LFS.
+Users without `git-lfs` installed will clone a pointer file instead of the actual database, causing `no such table: MBTA_Ridership` errors.
+Running `python load.py` as a fallback rebuilds the database from the CSV file.
+- **TensorFlow AVX incompatibility:** `neural_network.py` crashes on older Mac hardware that lacks AVX instruction support.
+Mac users should install `tensorflow-macos` separately.
+- **Training time:** Random Forest (500 trees) and Neural Network take several minutes to train on the full 1M row dataset.
+KNN prediction is also slow due to distance computation across 800K training points.

+---